Jack-o'-lantern: History

-A plaster cast of a traditional Irish Jack-o'-Lantern in the Museum of Country Life, Ireland.
+A plaster cast of a traditional Irish jack-o'-lantern in the Museum of Country Life, Ireland.
 Rutabaga or turnip were often used.

 Origin

 The carving of vegetables has been a common practice in many parts of the world.
 It is believed that the custom of making jack-o'-lanterns at Halloween time began in Ireland and Britain.
+The tradition may have originated with ancient Celtic head veneration practices, where warriors would take the heads of defeated foes.
+These heads could be displayed for spiritual protection and were said to speak warnings.
+In the Táin Bó Cúailnge, a story from the Ulster Cycle, the severed head of Súaltam warns Cú Chulainn of the approaching Connacht army at the story's climax.

 In the 19th century, "turnips or mangel wurzels, hollowed out to act as lanterns and often carved with grotesque faces," were used on Halloween in parts of England, Ireland, Wales and Scotland.
 In Gaelic-speaking regions, Halloween was also the festival of Samhain and was seen as a time when supernatural beings (the Aos Sí) walked the earth.
 In Wales such nights were known as Ysbrydnosau (spirit nights), with Calan Gaeaf being the one which occurred on the night of 31 October.
 Jack-o'-lanterns were also made at Halloween time in Somerset, England (see Punkie Night) during the 19th century.

 By those who made them, the lanterns were said to represent either spirits or supernatural beings, or were used to ward off evil spirits.
 For example, sometimes they were used by Halloween participants to frighten people, and sometimes they were set on windowsills to keep harmful spirits out of one's home.
 It has also been suggested that the jack-o'-lanterns originally represented Christian souls in purgatory, as Halloween is the eve of All Saints' Day (1 November)/All Souls' Day (2 November).

 On January 16, 1836, the Dublin Penny Journal published a long story on the legend of "Jack-o'-the-Lantern", although this does not mention the lantern being carved from a vegetable.
 In 1837, the Limerick Chronicle refers to a local pub holding a carved gourd competition and presenting a prize to "the best crown of Jack McLantern".
 The term "McLantern" also appears in an 1841 publication of the same paper.

 There is also evidence that turnips were used to carve what was called a "Hoberdy's Lantern" in Worcestershire, England, at the end of the 18th century.
 The folklorist Jabez Allies outlines other derivations of the name, "Hobany's", which is most likely derived from "Hob and his", with other variations including "Hob-o'-Lantern", "Hobbedy's Lantern" and "Hobbady-lantern".